 Fairbanks is also a gateway for trips further into the Interior and the Arctic.
 The Arctic National Wildlife Refuge is accessible by small plane, and any trip up the famous Dalton Highway to Prudhoe Bay – also known as the “Haul Road” – begins in Fairbanks.
 Check out the city’s Morris Thompson Cultural and Visitor Center for planning help.
 The center houses the Fairbanks Convention & Visitors Bureau and the Alaska Public Lands Information Center, including world-class exhibits of Alaska’s four seasons and stunning displays of Alaska Native art.

 Fairbanks sits at the confluence of the Richardson Highway, George Parks Highway, Steese Highway and Elliott Highway, which is why it’s known as a hub city.
-An international airport also serves Fairbanks with frequent flights from within Alaska as well as from the Lower 48 and even countries like Japan and Germany.
-The Alaska Railroad offers service from Anchorage via Denali National Park.
+The Fairbanks International Airport also serves Fairbanks with frequent flights from within Alaska as well as from the Lower 48 and even some international destinations.
+The Alaska Railroad offers service from Anchorage via Denali National Park & Preserve.

 Fairbanks dates back to 1901, when E.T.
 Barnette cruised up the Tanana River on the SS Lavelle Young with 130 tons of supplies bound for the Tanacross goldfields.
 The next year an Italian prospector named Felix Pedro struck gold 12 miles to the north and Barnette’s trading post became a boomtown with hordes of miners stampeding into the area.